 The NMR Spectroscopy Resource is physically located in some 5,000 sq. ft. of modern, custom designed space on the ground floor of the B-wing of the Levine Science Research Center and is operated as a shared resource that has some 29 currently active user groups.
 In addition to environmentally controlled instrument rooms, there are offices for the professional staff, a shared wet laboratory, and a conference room.
 The design of the resource is intended to provide maximum opportunity for investigators to communicate with one another and to share experiences and knowledge of value in studying the, often complex, systems associated with the projects being pursued.
 Having had the opportunity to design this suite specifically for the equipment and support personnel housed there, we were able to create an integrated shared resource environment that encourages maximum productivity.

-Additionally, the new 700MHz instrument, along with a 500 MHz and a 400 MHz instrument are located in a specially designed 850 sq. ft. facility in the new French Science Building adjacent to Levine Science Research Center.
+Additionally, a Bruker Avance III 700MHz instrument, along with a Bruker NEO 500 MHz and an Agilent 400 MHz instrument are located in a specially designed 850 sq. ft. facility in the new French Science Building adjacent to Levine Science Research Center.
 This location is particularly useful to users pursuing projects in Chemical Biology who are in the Chemistry Department that is located in the same building.